Create Command Line Backup to Protect Your Computer

 Or

-b) Press WIN+R to open "Run" window and type "cmd" to open it.
+Press the Windows key + R to open the "Run" window, then type "cmd" to open the Command Prompt.

-2. Navigate to the of Qiling Disk Master installation directory by typing in:
+2. Navigate to the installation directory of Qiling Disk Master by typing in the command to change the directory to the desired path.

 3. The options below specify all the Command line parameters that can be used to constitute a fully functional command, e.g: